 How to prevent hair dye from staining skin

-Since it’s always better to prevent a problem than find a solution, before you go to dye your hair, make sure you put on those gloves provided - yes, they don’t look cool but you know what’s worse?
-Stained hands! - and apply a petroleum jelly like Vaseline around your hairline (including under your hair at your neckline) to stop colour from staining the area.
+Since it’s always better to prevent a problem than find a solution, before you go to dye your hair, make sure you put on those gloves provided and apply a petroleum jelly like Vaseline around your hairline (including under your hair at your neckline) to stop colour from staining the area.

 GOOD TO KNOW: If you need to know how to get dye out of hair for those times when the colour doesn’t turn out how you wanted or you’ve had a change of heart, washing it more regularly - especially with a clarifying shampoo, which provides a deeper clean - can help speed up the process.
 You can also try L’Oréal Paris Colorista Fader Shampoo, which is specifically formulated to fade semi-permanent hair colours faster.

 Need some advice on nailing your hair colour application?
 Follow these DIY hair colour commandments.